Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that manual visit ID entry works as a fallback when camera access is unavailable, both on the QR Scanner and Guard Dashboard pages.

+**Preconditions:**
+- QR Scanner page or Guard Dashboard page is accessible
+- Camera access is unavailable or user chooses manual input
+- A valid visit ID exists in the system for testing
+- Manual input functionality is implemented

 **Actions:**
 - Step 1: Navigate to QR Scanner page
 - Step 2: Click "Manual Input" button